-For privately-insured individuals who may not qualify for federal drug assistance programs but may face barriers to treatment, Tulsa CARES can help reduce out of pocket expenses associated with HIV or HCV treatment.
-Additionally, we can provide free health care navigation and linkage to our LGBTQ2S+ friendly pharmacy partner with local delivery.
-For more information, contact Jimmy Jordan at 918 834 4194
+For privately-insured individuals who may not qualify for federal drug assistance programs but may face barriers to treatment, Tulsa CARES can help reduce out of pocket expenses associated with HIV or HCV treatment as well as PrEP.
+Additionally, we can provide free health care navigation and linkage to our LGBT+ friendly pharmacy partner with local delivery.
+For more information, click here.

 Correctly using male condoms and female condoms, every time, can reduce the risk of sexually transmitted infections, including HIV and viral Hepatitis.
 To request free condoms or lubrication fill out this form and we will mail these items to you.

 Our staff enjoy presenting to the community, partnering with schools, participating in health fairs, etc. We can cover topics specific to our programs, like mental health or nutrition for people living with chronic health conditions, or speak generally about HIV and HCV prevention.
 To connect with staff or request an agency tour, click here.